What is a cookie?

 A cookie is a small text file which is downloaded to your device when you visit a website.
 The information it contains is sent back to the originating website as you move between pages, or sometimes to another website which recognises the cookie.
 You can read more about cookies at: www.allaboutcookies.org and www.youronlinechoices.eu; or watch a video at www.google.co.uk/goodtoknow/data-on-the-web/cookies.

-There are also some ‘external’ links which leave the site completely, such as the social networking options at the bottom of each page.
+There are also some ‘external’ links which leave the site completely, such as the social networking options.
 We do not take responsibility for any cookies that may be downloaded once you click one of those.

 Which cookies do we use?